godotengine/godot-docs/classes/class_missingnode.rst

 Description
 -----------

 This is an internal editor class intended for keeping data of nodes of unknown type (most likely this type was supplied by an extension that is no longer loaded).
-It can´t be manually instantiated or placed in the scene.
+It can't be manually instantiated or placed in the scene.
 Ignore it if you don't know what it is.

 Properties
 ----------